Hazel McCallion: Post-political career

 In November 2015, McCallion was appointed chief elder officer (CEO) of Revera Inc., to provide advice and counsel to the senior living sector company.

 In September 2011, Sheridan College opened the doors to its Hazel McCallion Campus in Mississauga, which was greatly expanded in 2018, more than doubling its enrollment.
 Furthering her ties with the college, in 2016, McCallion was named Sheridan's first chancellor, as part of its bid to attain university status.
 In February 2015, McCallion became a special advisor to the University of Toronto Mississauga (UTM), the Mississauga campus of the University of Toronto, providing advice on matters related to strategic development of the school.

 In 2017 McCallion was appointed to the board of the Greater Toronto Airport Authority, a position for which she accepted a three-year renewal in April 2022.
 In January 2019, Ontario Premier Doug Ford appointed McCallion as a special adviser.
 She soon after said she wanted more details before accepting or declining, but later decided to decline the job offer.
 In October 2022, McCallion was appointed the head of the Greenbelt Council advisory group by Premier Ford.
 In January 2023, she endorsed his plan to take protected areas out of the Greenbelt for housing development, calling it "brave".

 Personal life

 Journeaux met her future husband, Sam McCallion (1923–1997), at an Anglican Church congregation in Toronto in 1951; they married on September 29 of that year.
 As a marriage present from McCallion's in-laws, a piece of land near the village of Streetsville was given to the newlyweds, to which they moved in December 1951.
 The couple had three children, and were married until Sam McCallion's death from Alzheimer's disease in 1997.
 Their son Peter unsuccessfully ran for Mississauga Ward 9 councillor in the 2022 municipal election.

-As a volunteer, McCallion also served as president of the Anglican Young People's Association of Canada, and later provided leadership as a district commissioner with the Girl Guides of Canada in the early 1960s.
-Before entering politics, she and her husband founded The Streetsville Booster in 1964.
+As a volunteer, McCallion served as president of the Anglican Young People's Association of Canada, and was a district commissioner with the Girl Guides of Canada in the early 1960s.
+Before politics, she and her husband founded The Streetsville Booster in 1964.